Street and traffic lights planned for Usakos

 Council also expressed appreciation for approval granted by the Erongo Regional Electricity Distribution Company to install and commission streetlights alongside the B1 road in Usakos extending to welcoming signs erected at the entry and exit points of the town.

-Manfred Weskop, responsible for human resources, stakeholder engagement and media liaisons at council, confirmed that this process could commence and will be completed in the new Erongo RED book year after July.
+Manfred Weskop responsible for HR, stakeholder engagement and media liaisons at council confirmed that this process could commence and will be completed in the new Erongo RED book year after July.